sofia-calgaro/GERDA-PeakSearch/README.md

 ## gerda-BATanalysis

-* "_runDataAnalysis.cxx_": main program for the analysis; it takes two input values through "args_reader.hpp" equal to the central energy of the fit window and to the polynomial degree (0, 1, 2) for the background fit:
+* "_peak_search.sh_": starting program for the analysis; it requires the central energy of the fit window as an input parameter after having executed it:
 ```
+$ chmod +x peak_search.sh
-$ make
+$ ./peak_search.sh
-$ ./runDataAnalysis --nums 2 {E0, pol_degree}
 ```
+* "_runDataAnalysis.cxx_": main program for the analysis; it takes six input values (E0, pol_degree, xL, xR, k, output(k)) directly from the analysis performed in "peak_search.sh".
+Value _output(k)_ is important to see if there is a presence of 1/2 gamma peaks and where they are located, while _k_ is used to get the energy of the corresponding peak.
 * "_Operations.cxx_" ("_Operations.h_"): file that stores different functions that are called in the main source file and in the model source files.
 * "_GausPol0.cxx_" ("_GausPol0.h_"): model for fitting with f(x)=gaus(x)+pol0(x).
 * "_GausPol1.cxx_" ("_GausPol1.h_"): model for fitting with f(x)=gaus(x)+pol1(x).